What to expect as legal battle heats up over Texas abortion ruling

 Rice, an Obama appointee who sits in Washington state, blocked the FDA from “altering the status quo and rights as it relates to the availability of Mifepristone” in the states that sued, leaving the current access in place.

 “Partisan plaintiffs and partisan judges can only lead to bad decision making.
-At risk is nothing less than the nation’s health and safety,” said Gostin.
+At risk is nothing less than the nation’s health and safety,” Gostin said.

 Even if the parties avoid that initial procedural battle at the high court, the dispute could still ultimately reach the justices down the road.